brnikita/backbone-class/README.md

-Backbone SimpleClass
+Backbone Class
 ====================

-SimpleClass is the missing "Backbone.Class" in the Backbone.js library.
-It provides clean JavaScript Class inheritence via the Backbone.extend pattern and modified via https://github.com/lukasolson/Backbone-Super for simple `this._super()` calls.
+Class is the missing "Backbone.Class" in Backbone.js.
+It provides clean JavaScript inheritence via the Backbone.extend pattern and modified via https://github.com/lukasolson/Backbone-Super for simple `this._super()` calls.
 On instantiation, an initialize method is called and if a parameters object is passed, unless overridden, it will be pushed on to an `options` hash.
 Additionally, because backbone-class extends Backbone.Events, event dispatch can be achieved by adding listeners, triggering events, and removing listeners per the Backbone.js spec.

 Best used with Browserify! https://github.com/substack/node-browserify

 Installation
 ------------
-- `npm install backbone-simpleclass`
+- `npm install backbone-class`

 Tests
 -----